 If you or a loved one has been injured due to an accident involving a ladder, don’t suffer in silence.
-Wingate, Russotti, Shapiro & Halperin, LLP, has many years of experience fighting for the rights of construction workers injured on the job, including falls from ladders.
-Our team of New York ladder accident attorneys can investigate your case and advocate for proper compensation for you and your family.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has many years of experience fighting for the rights of construction workers injured on the job, including falls from ladders.
+Our team of New York ladder accident lawyers can investigate your case and advocate for proper compensation for you and your family.
 Call (212) 986-7353 to schedule a free consultation and tell us what happened so we can discuss your options and make sure your rights are protected.

 Portable ladders, meaning ladders that can be moved, are designed for very specific tasks.
 Where a stepladder might be useful for reaching a ceiling, an extension ladder may be necessary to paint the side of a building.
 If a worker is supplied with the wrong type of ladder for a given task, he is put at risk of suffering a serious injury.
 In addition, if the ladder in question is faulty or damaged, it could collapse underneath a worker.
 While workers and employers should always follow OSHA ladder safety guidelines, serious accidents occur every day due to the actions of other workers, property owners, and manufacturers.

 Some common types of ladder accidents include: